 The page on the link below and many other pages say all kinds of animals, birds, reptiles, and even insects can sense earthquakes!

 It is mpst likely that these animals, birds, and insects, sense or smell gases, chemical composition!

 Smell is the only communication language of insects and reptiles.

-"Ants may have the
+"Ants may have the ability to sense

-at the European Geosciences Union annual meeting."
+European Geosciences Union annual meeting."